tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/3/LessonPlan.md

 * [panel_components.ipynb](Activities/02-Ins_Dashboard_Components/Solved/panel_components.ipynb)

-Go to the slideshow, [[INSERT SECTION HERE]] and highlight the following:
+Go to the slideshow, navigate to the dashboard components (panes) section, and highlight the following:

 * Dashboard components are used to create the overall layout and structure of a **Panel** dashboard.
 Dashboard components are what allow media to be rendered on a **Panel** dashboard.